dmsimard/python-cephclient/README.md

         debug = True # Optionally increases the verbosity of the client )

-Do your request and specify the reponse type you are expecting:
+Do your request and specify the reponse type you are expecting.

+Either 'json', 'xml' or 'text' (default) are available.

+__text__

     response, body = wrapper.get_fsid(body = 'text')
     print(response)